AndypSheridan/barbelles/README.md

 - [Font Awesome](https://fontawesome.com/) to provide search, heart, profile, social media icons etc.
 - Git (Gitpod and Github) as my version control for the site.
 - [Gitpod](https://gitpod.io/) and VS Code to create, load and push my code to Github.
+- [GitHub](https://github.com/) to create the repository for the project.
 - [Heroku](https://www.heroku.com/) to deploy the project.
+- HTML
-- HTML - The base language to create templates for the site
+- JavaScript - to develop all logic used on the front-end.
-- JavaScript - only used twice: for the back or cancel buttons and to populate the hidden created_by field in the add_book form.
-- [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) used to implement logic from views.py and models.py.
+- [JSX](https://legacy.reactjs.org/docs/introducing-jsx.html) used to implement JavaScript logic with HTML
-- Microsoft Excel to develop the logic for the project.
-- [Optimizilla](https://imagecompressor.com/) to compress background images for the site.
+- [Optimizilla](https://imagecompressor.com/) to compress images for the site.
-- Python - Installed packages can be found in the requirements.txt file.
 - [React-Toastify](https://www.npmjs.com/package/react-toastify) to provide the user with feedback relating to various actions performed across the site.
-- [Shutterstock](https://www.shutterstock.com/) to source the background images for the site.
+- [Pexels](https://www.pexels.com/) to source images for the site.
-- [Summernote](https://summernote.org/) to provide a WYSIWYG text editor in the admin area.

 <hr>